 Ultimately, your real enemy is going to be the buttery controls that have you sliding past foes in an endless game of you trying to get some distance to shoot, while they try to close that distance and tear off your face.
 I suppose from a distance, the fights would look like medieval jousts.
 Guns also have an annoying habit of shooting through enemies (who seem to turn invincible when recoiling from a hit), meaning only one of out six bullets in a burst may actually do damage.
 Short, controlled bursts indeed.

 I appreciate that no attempt was made to change the mythos for the sake of making the game more “interesting” – Aliens is interesting enough as it is.
-But by removing the Aliens’ close range prowess, their sneak attacks, their craftiness, and instead just giving them a hefty set of armour and the desire to charge straight on, the designers have changed the mythos.
+But by removing the Aliens’ close range prowess, their sneak attacks, their craftiness, and instead just giving them a hefty set of armor and the desire to charge straight on, the designers have changed the mythos.
 You’ve got environments that, with the technology of the period, do an excellent job of making you feel like you’re in one of the films.
 You’ve got disappointing Alien cutouts who do not.
 Aliens superfans might find it playable, but FPS aficionados with no loyalty to the brand will want to move on.

 Nice recreation of the atmosphere of the films.

 The enemies that populate those levels are stock FPS villains, not representative of their film counterparts.